jasonkim7288/my_portfolio/README.md

 [Go back](#table-of-contents)<br /><br /><br />

 # Purpose
-Jason's portfolio is my professional portfolio website to show off my project and skills to the potential employers.
+Jason's portfolio is my professional portfolio website to show off my projects and skills to the potential employers.
 This website also contains blog posts I made and will be continuously maintained.
 For anyone who visit my website, there is a way how to contact me.<br />

 [Go back](#table-of-contents)<br /><br /><br />